LongBaoCoder2/Remote-Desktop/README.md

 <br/>

 > [!NOTE]
-> Please be aware that this project is currently under active development, and feedback is welcome for any [issues][issues-link] encountered.
+> Please be aware that this project is currently under active development, and feedback is welcome for any [issues](https://github.com/LongBaoCoder2/HCMUS-Project-Remote-Desktop/issues) encountered.

 <details>
 <summary><kbd>Table of contents</kbd></summary>